OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 Successful simulation of model produces the result file which contains the instance variables that are candidate for plotting.
 Variables Browser will show the list of such instance variables.
 Each variable has a checkbox, checking it will plot the variable.
-See Figure 2 -10.
+See :numref:`omedit-plotting-perspective`.

 Types of Plotting
 ~~~~~~~~~~~~~~~~~